raseribanez/Small-Projects/README.md

 I have been looking at GUI development, and pygame.
 A few of the calculator related programs have been moved to a Calculator repository,

-I use all of them for real life applications.

 I had problems with the 'Exit' buttons on a few of the Tkinter apps - freezing up, program not responding etc I left the lines of code, but commented them out.
+I believe it is only my Windows machine causing this as I dont get it on Ubuntu or Raspbian

 If you use these little apps I welcome any feedback and improvements